-Film and TV Studies at Brunel has established a substantial body of research in a range of topics, including numerous major contributions to the field.
+Film Studies at Brunel has established a substantial body of research in a range of topics, including numerous major contributions to the field.
 Four themes provide strands within and across which much of this work can be categorized.

 - The politics of representation